daveliepmann/uruk/README.md

 Multiple database updates that must occur together can take advantage of transactions.
 To borrow an example from the XCC Developer’s Guide:

 >The following example demonstrates using multi-statement transactions in Java.
 The first multi-statement transaction in the session inserts two documents into the database, calling Session.commit to complete the transaction and commit the updates.
 The second transaction demonstrates the use of Session.rollback.
-The third transaction demonstrates implicitly rolling back updates by closing the session."
+The third transaction demonstrates implicitly rolling back updates by closing the session.

 – [Programming in XCC > Multi-Statement Transactions](https://docs.marklogic.com/guide/xcc/concepts#id_35788)